flurdy/doubledragon/README.md

 * Please follow [flurdy's 'kubernetes-docker-registry guide'](https://flurdy.com/docs/kubernetes/registry/kubernetes-docker-registry.html) for your relevant registries.

 #### GCR Google Container Registry

+>[!WARNING]
+> GCR has been deprecated and replaced by Google Artifact Registry.
+> This is only as an example of how you would seal and add any registry to your cluster

 * For example if you needed [GCR](https://cloud.google.com/container-registry/), and have followed the guide above and got a `gcr-registry.yml` file (or `.yaml`),